 Corticosteroids should be used with caution, if at all, in patients with active or quiescent tuberculosis infections of the respiratory tract; or in patients with untreated local or systemic fungal or bacterial infections; systemic viral or parasitic infections; or ocular herpes simplex because of the potential for worsening of these infections.

 Hypercorticism and adrenal suppression may occur when nasal corticosteroids, including ZETONNA, are used at higher-than-recommended dosages [see DOSAGE AND ADMINISTRATION] or patients at risk for such effects.

 Effect On Growth

-Corticosteroids may cause a reduction in growth velocity when administered to pediatric patients.
-Monitor the growth routinely (e.g., via stadiometry) in pediatric patients receiving ZETONNA. [see Pediatric Use]
+Corticosteroids, including ZETONNA, may cause a reduction in growth velocity when administered to pediatric patients.
+The safety and effectiveness of ZETONNA have not been established in pediatric patients less than 12 years of age and ZETONNA is not indicated for use in this population.
+Monitor the growth routinely (e.g., via stadiometry) in pediatric patients receiving ZETONNA [see Pediatric Use].

 Patient Counseling Information

 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION and Instructions for Use).

 Local Nasal Adverse Reactions